nicokruger/js-doom/README.md

 * Rendering polygons using a custom built 2D rasterizer.
 This was fun, but frustrtating to do.
 It works, but I doubt we'll be using it much in the future - it's just too slow.

 * A webGL renderer, which uses the renderer in #2 to fill a texture, then creates a single orthographically-projected quad using the generated texture.
 Again, was a nice experiment but I doubt it'll have much longevity.
+Also, BROKEN at the moment.

 Included are the 30 maps from Doom II, generated using a python script which converted the MAP files in the original doom2.wad into the JSON objects.
 The JSON objects are completely self-sustained - the textures are base64 encoded inside the map files themselves.
 Thus, there is a lot of duplication.